Aggregate Operator: Count By Using Group Key

 Configure the Data Workflow Component

-Next, you'll add your Data Workflow component.
-You'll bring your data into the Data Workflow using an Input operator.
+Next, you'll add your Data Workflow component and bring your data into the Data Workflow using an Input operator.
 Then, you'll add an Aggregate operator to count how many dogs have the same favorite food.
-But to get an accurate count, you'll need to count the names associated with each favorite food.
-So, you'll set the Aggregate operator to use the Value Key of name and the Group Key of favoriteFood.
-And lastly, you'll show the result using a Console operator.
+But to get an accurate count, you must count the names associated with each favorite food.
+So, you'll set the Aggregate operator to use the Value Key of name and Group Key of favoriteFood.
+Lastly, you'll view the result using a Console operator and the DevTools Console.

 Configure the Input Operator